proabiral/infer/INSTALL.md

 ## Binary versions

 We provide a binary release of Infer.
-We encourage you to use this release as compiling infer's dependencies is time-consuming.
+We encourage you to use this release as compiling infer&#39;s dependencies is time-consuming.
 Follow the instructions in our [Getting Started](http://fbinfer.com/docs/getting-started.html#install-from-source) page to install Infer.